When you are traveling a lot, or just want a bit of peace and quiet, there is nothing better than a quality pair of noise-cancelling headphones.

 Let's see how the Bose QuietComfort 25 stacks up versus the QuietComfort 35 and whether or not it is worth the extra money you have to fork out for the latest version!

-Both these models produce great sound with top-end noise-cancelling capabilities, but there are some differences and details worth checking out.
+All these models produce great sound quality with top-notch noise-cancelling capabilities, but there are some differences and details worth checking out.

 Fundamentally, the QC25 and QC35 models won't disappoint you as far as noise cancellation goes.